NHFBF Frequently Asked Questions

 - Volunteer at events where Farm Bureau is present and share your excitement about agriculture with the general public

 - Serve as a county Farm Bureau board member

 - Attend annual county or state Farm Bureau meetings

 NHFBF offers many member-only benefits.
 Our partners offer discounts on many products and services.

-- Farm Family – farm, home, auto, and life insurance policy discounts
+- American National Insurance – farm, home, auto, and life insurance policy discounts

 - Discount prescription card

 - John Deere – New Hampshire Farm Bureau members are eligible for a complimentary John Deere Rewards upgrade (Platinum 2 status) – which unlocks the best loyalty rewards including valuable equipment discounts.